New Clients Welcome

-As the solo veterinarian at my animal hospital, it became clear last year that something had to give, or my current patients would suffer.
+As the solo veterinarian at my animal hospital, it became clear some time ago that something had to give, or my current patients would suffer.

 Despite the pandemic, we are hearing from newcomers daily, looking for veterinary services.
 Now that we have become more or less acquainted with this new “life with COVID19”, I feel I can begin welcoming new clients once again, on a limited basis.

 Priority will be given to folks that have recently moved to the area and who have not already secured a veterinarian within an hour of where they are living, and whose pets are in need of urgent or regular preventative care (eg. managing chronic disease, annual examinations, vaccinations, bloodwork, prescription refills etc).

 Before you make the decision to seek veterinary care with us, I’d like you to know a few things about our hospital.
 As the only veterinarian of this hospital, I am the only vet providing care, to several thousand patients, 24/7.
 It is for this reason that I ask that you respect the emergency line is for emergencies only.
 If you are not sure if it’s an emergency, please call, but note there is a consulting fee of $29 plus GST if the call does not result in an emergency visit.
 Rarely, but on occasion, I share the after hours emergency coverage with another solo practitioner, Dr. Neil Pothier, of Bayview Animal Hospital, in Digby, NS.
 That means, if you happen to need after hours care for your pet, it may be that you will be consulting with Dr. Neil and perhaps having to drive to his hospital in Digby for him to address your pet’s emergency.
 Once the immediate issue is addressed, your pet’s medical record will then be sent to us, so ongoing or future care will take place through our hospital.
 For your pet’s EMERGENCY, please call (902)532-7387 to reach the veterinarian on duty.